MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-monitor-health.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 Azure Stack includes infrastructure monitoring capabilities that help you view health and alerts for an Azure Stack region.
-The **Region management** tile, pinned by default in the administrator portal for the Default Provider Subscription, lists all the deployed regions of Azure Stack.
+The **Region management** tile lists all the deployed regions of Azure Stack.
+It's pinned by default in the administrator portal for the Default Provider Subscription.
 The tile shows the number of active critical and warning alerts for each region.
 The tile is your entry point into the health and alert functionality of Azure Stack.

 ![The Region Management tile in Azure Stack administrator portal](media/azure-stack-monitor-health/image1.png)